-I have come to a point, in living with these autoimmune disorders, that if it’s God’s will, for my health issues, to remain the way they are now, then so be it.
+I have come to a point in living with Autoimmune Disorders that if it’s God’s will for my health journey to remain the way they are now then so be it.

-There is so much struggling I am having with my hearing, and it can be extremely frustrating, to me and my family, who have to constantly repeat themselves, but it could be so much worse.
+Yes, I struggle immensely with my hearing and it can be extremely frustrating to me and my family who have to constantly repeat themselves but it could be so much worse.

 It’s all in how you view your circumstances.
 It is all about trusting God in difficult times.